 Life is a pilgrimage.
-Along the way, we’re blessed to experience the shrines, wines, and interesting people God uses to mark His “Holy Highway” (Isa 35:8).
+On your journey, experience the gift of shrines, wines, and interesting people.
+God uses them to mark the “Holy Highway” (Isa 35:8) for you.

 Beth is a convert to the Catholic church.
 Frank is a revert.
-They live on a small farm in the middle of South Carolina where they are active in Holy Trinity parish.
-They also have connections to St. Joseph parish and St. Michael’s catholic community, which is part of the Archdiocese of the Military Services.
+They live on a camp (small farm) in the middle of South Carolina where they practice the apostolate and are active in Holy Trinity parish.
+They also have connections to St. Joseph’s parish and St. Michael’s catholic community, which is part of the Archdiocese of the Military Services.

 Vocation is important to the Catholic Roads apostolate.
 Extending its meaning beyond priestly and religious, God made each person in His image and likeness.
 And He did it for a special purpose.
 The great challenge in responding to God’s call is learning clearly who we are.
 The right way (response) always flows out of our identity in Christ (Jn 14:6).